orbis-esque-hackathon/react-orbis-esque/README.md

 in the original codebase).
 Use the correct one from [graph.js](https://github.com/orbis-esque-hackathon/orbis-esque-hackathon.github.io/blob/master/althurayya/graph.js) instead.
 - Add a popup to the demo so that we can at least show a minimum of place info.
+- Route display: right now, all segments are displayed as separate features, which means the line will look "broken" in some cases.
+Merge the segments into a single linestring (which will then display nicely).
 - ...